Delta Air Lines

 Delta is perhaps one of my favorite airlines.
 Part of what has attracted me to this carrier has been its history of success over the decades.
-Curious about how Delta has been able to survive when other carriers have failed, including TWA, Eastern and Pan Am, I thought it might be interesting to look at Delta Airlines through the eyes of Henry Mintzberg, a business theorist who envisioned some companies as "machine bureaucracies”.
+Curious about how Delta has been able to survive where other carriers have failed, including TWA, Eastern, and Pan Am, I thought it might be interesting to look at Delta Airlines through the eyes of Henry Mintzberg, a business theorist who envisioned some companies as "machine bureaucracies."

 These types of organizations usually have very formal operating rules with a centralized power structure—meaning power flows from the top.
-“Machine Bureaucracy” type companies also have elaborate administrative structures that flow between management and front line staff.
+Machine-bureaucracy-type companies also have elaborate administrative structures that flow between management and front-line staff.

-Given the size and reach of Delta Airlines, I figured this would be a great company to use as an example of the ultimate machine bureaucracy.
+Given the size and reach of Delta Air Lines, I figured this would be a great company to use as an example of the ultimate machine bureaucracy.

 I’ve also included some suggestions for the future that Delta might want to consider, contextualized using Mintzberg’s structural model.

-Delta Airlines: Background
+Delta Air Lines: Background

 Delta is a publicly traded company that is listed on the New York Stock Exchange under the symbol DAL.
 The airline operates an extensive domestic and international network, serving nearly all continents, with the exception of Antarctica.
 In 2012, the company posted an annual profit of over one billion dollars.

 Delta Early Beginnings

-Starting off as an aerial crop dusting business that was jointly owned by B.R Coad and Collet Woolman, the company began operations May 30, 1924 as Huff Deland Dusters in Macon, Georgia.
+Starting off as an aerial crop dusting business that was jointly owned by B.R Coad and Collet Woolman, the company began operations on May 30, 1924, as Huff Deland Dusters in Macon, Georgia.
 In 1928, Woolman purchased all of the shares of the company and renamed the organization Delta Air Service.